 While beautiful, clean typography has always been a key design element in traditional print design, it has just recently hit it’s “peak” in web design.
 With the emergence of responsive design & Google Fonts, it’s much easier for designers and developers to create a website based around visual design elements which often includes typography.
 To me as a designer, there is not too much nicer than a website with clean fonts which helps a site be both visually pleasing and easy-to-read.
 Check out our sites Swiss Diamond & Edreamz to see some nice web typography.

 Bold Color choices

-It’s no secret that the influence of color effect the mood of a web design element, or any design element, for that matter.
-Bold colors especially can communicate a certain positive energy through being straight-forward and fun.
+It’s no secret that the influence of color affects the mood of a web design element, or any design element, for that matter.
+Bold colors especially can communicate certain positive energy through being straight-forward and fun.
 We’ve been seeing an increase in bold colors and basic color theory applied in web design.
 Check out of two of our recent site launches, Hood Theological Seminary & Fielding Homes, which utilize bold colors balanced with white space to emit a positive energy.